Contracting in China: A Guide for International Contractors

 China’s social security system covers pensions, medical, unemployment, and work-related injuries.
 The contribution rate of around 10% for ‘employees’ and 20-30% for employers varies and depends on the city in China, and in some locations, expats are not required to contribute at all.
 China also has social security totalization treaties with ten countries, where if you are covered at home you don’t need to contribute.

 Can I work remotely for a company in China from my home country?

-One encouraging trend in China is the use of Chinese freelancers for remote work inside the country, which could also mean an openness to hiring you from your own country.
+One encouraging trend in China is the use of Chinese freelancers for remote work inside the country.
+This could also mean openness to hiring you from your own country.
 As actual physical location or proximity is less important in the digital age, you could market your services to Chinese companies from your home country.

 In that case, you would just set up the contract with your client as a foreign freelancer or limited company, and they would remit payment to you just like any business.
-The client would have no Chinese compliance to worry about, and you would handle your own tax and social contributions, or use a local umbrella company.
+The client would have no Chinese compliance to worry about.
+You, on the other hand, would handle your own tax and social contributions, or use a local umbrella company.

 How do I stay compliant while contracting in China?

 As a foreign contractor, you will be concerned about compliance with Chinese law and regulations, as you are working and living within its borders.
 Your primary compliance risks are:

 - Meeting tax and social contribution requirements

 - Avoiding being classified as an employee